SHIVOGOJOHN/SHIVOGOJOHN/README.md

 ---

-- 🔭 I’m currently working on **Deep Learning Algorithms, AI agents**
+- 🔭 I’m currently working on **Deep Learning Algorithms and AI agents.**

-- 🌱 I’m currently learning **Reinforcement Learning, Deep Learning, AWS**
+- 🌱 I’m currently learning **Reinforcement Learning, Deep Learning and MLOps.**

-- 👯 I’m looking to collaborate on **Machine Learning and AI Projects**
+- 👯 I’m looking to collaborate on **Machine Learning and AI Projects.**

 - 👨‍💻 All of my projects are available at [https://github.com/SHIVOGOJOHN](https://github.com/SHIVOGOJOHN)

-- 💬 Ask me about **Python, Deep Learning, Big Data.**
+- 💬 Ask me about **Python, Deep Learning and Big Data.**

 - 📫 How to reach me **shivogojohn@gmail.com**